MarcoDiFrancesco/marcodifrancesco.github.io/index.md

 ---
 layout: home
 ---

-Hi, I'm Marco Di Francesco.
-I'm a software developer currently studying Computer Science at University of Trento.
+I'm a B.Sc student in Computer Science at the University of Trento.
+I've been working at **Fondazione Bruno Kessler** (FBK) as a **Junior Data Scientist**, focusing on the application of **Machine Learning** to bioimaging and natural language processing and the development of cloud-based framework for large scale dataset analysis.